Frequently Asked Questions

 See: How often should an HIV viral load be checked?

-If you are having difficulty keeping up with your treatment, or are experiencing issues with your current medication, talk with your health care provider as soon as possible.
+If you are having difficulty taking your ARVs daily as prescribed or are experiencing issues with your medication, talk with your healthcare provider.
 They can work with you to help get you back on track, including trying different ARVs if needed.
+For people who have had an undetectable viral load for at least three months, switching treatment from pills to a shot may be an option.

 See: How often should an HIV viral load be checked?